The Philippines will investigate the report of Chinese sewage being dumped into the sea | ExBulletin

 China maintains an ongoing presence of coastguards and fishing vessels in the South China Sea to assert its claim to sovereignty, including hundreds in the Spratly Islands, where the Philippines, Brunei, Taiwan, Vietnam and Malaysia also have claims.

-Simularity, an AI-based satellite image analysis firm, on Monday released satellite imagery for a five-year period that said it showed damage caused by untreated human debris from Chinese ships.
+Simularity, an AI-based satellite image analysis firm, on Monday released public satellite images for a five-year period that it said showed damage caused by untreated human debris from Chinese ships.

-“As we confirm and verify this dumping … we consider such irresponsible actions, if true, to be very detrimental to the marine ecology in the area,” Philippine Secretary of Defense Delfin Lorenzana said in a statement. .
+“As we confirm and verify this dumping … we consider such irresponsible actions, if true, to be very detrimental to the marine ecology in the area,” Philippine Defense Secretary Delfin Lorenzana said in a statement. .

 “Despite conflicting claims and interests from states in the South China Sea, all nations should be responsible guardians of our natural resources and environment.”